Skip to content

 Tips and Variations

-• Fresh herbs: Add fresh mint leaves for even more flavor or use fresh parsley instead of basil.
+• Fresh herbs: Add fresh mint leaves, dill or fresh parsley for more flavor.

-• Extras: Add extras like feta cheese, sliced kalamata olives, bell peppers, cucumbers, arugula or spinach.
+• Mediterranean flavors: Add extras like feta cheese, sliced kalamata olives, bell peppers, cucumbers, arugula or spinach.

-• Other pasta or grain: You could always swap the orzo for cooked quinoa, rotini, penne or make a couscous salad.
+• Other pasta or grain: You could always swap the orzo for cooked quinoa, rice, rotini, penne or even make a bulgur salad.

-• Different salad dressing: You can also use a homemade Italian dressing or Greek salad dressing.
-Either would taste delicious in this orzo salad!
+• Orzo salad dressing: You could use a homemade Italian dressing or Greek salad dressing or add some Italian seasoning or dijon mustard to the orzo dressing.

 • Additional flavor: Cook orzo in chicken broth (instead of water) to give the pasta an extra boost of flavor.